Lux (Doctor Who): Ratings

 The episode received overnight viewing figures of 1.58 million, the lowest broadcast ratings in Doctor Whos history and the first time they had fallen below 2 million.
 It was the fourth most-watched programme of the day on BBC One, with Britain's Got Talent on ITV1 also achieving higher numbers.
-The episode's consolidated figures grew to 3.01 million views overall.
+The episode received a total of 3.04 million consolidated viewers across 7 days, and a total of 3.72 million consolidated viewers across 28 days.

 Critical reception

+On the review aggregator website Rotten Tomatoes, of 10 critics' reviews are positive, with an average rating of 7.70/10.
 Robert Anderson, writing for IGN, praised the episode, highlighting Mr. Ring-a-Ding, several individual scenes, such as the fourth-wall-breaking scene, and the performances of Gatwa and Sethu.
 The Guardian's Martin Belam responded positively to the episode, praising Cumming's performance and the fourth-wall-breaking scene.
 Will Salmon, writing for GamesRadar+, called attention to Mr. Ring-a-Ding and Gatwa's performance, though felt Murray Gold's musical score "drowned out" some scenes.
 Adi Tantimedh, writing for Bleeding Cool, found the episode to be the strongest out of the episodes headed by Davies in his second tenure as showrunner.

 Andrew Blair, writing for Den of Geek, emphasised the characterisation of Mr. Ring-a-Ding, but criticized the episode's similarities to "The Devil's Chord", which he felt made the episode feel repetitive and weaker than it should have.
 He also felt the episode's handling of race was not effective; while he opined the episode's inclusion of the topic was commendable, he believed the Doctor's optimistic way of handling it was problematic for those with knowledge on racism.
 Vicky Jessop, writing for the Evening Standard, criticized the inclusion of the scene featuring Doctor Who fans, stating that while it was initially entertaining, it quickly became "strained".